-Acquired in-process research and development expense of \$3.1 million for the six months ended June 30, 2021, reflects the fair value of consideration paid/issued under the collaboration and licensing agreement with Integral Molecular, Inc. ("Integral") for the development of an anticlaudin 6 ("CLDN6") bispecific monoclonal antibody ("BsMAb") for gynecologic cancer therapy.
-There was no such consideration issued under collaboration arrangements in 2020.
+Acquired in-process research and development expense of \$3.1 million for the year ended December 31, 2021 reflects the fair value of consideration paid/issued under the collaboration and licensing agreement with Integral Molecular, Inc. ("Integral") for the development of an anti-claudin 6 ("CLDN6") bispecific monoclonal antibody ("BsMAb") for gynecologic cancer therapy.
+There was no such consideration paid/issued under collaboration arrangements in 2020.